 and gather relevant feedback from potential licensees.

 As the development plan evolves, we will evaluate CBRI’s capacity to implement the plan before proceeding.
 If we determine at any

 point that CBRI is not a suitable collaboration partner to implement the plan, we’ll share our findings with you so that you can pursue alternative pathways.

 If your project is selected, we will work with you to reach a specific agreement on a proposed collaboration and execute the

 Execution of the plan involves not only performing the steps that are defined at the beginning of our process, but also refining the details as we gain additional information.

 What is Innovation?

 We define “innovation” as the process of implementing new ideas to create value for an organization.
 This may mean creating a new service, product, or process or enhancing existing ones.
 Innovation can also take the form of discontinuing an inefficient or out-of-date service, system or process.
-At CBRI, our innovation efforts are focused on improving patient care.
+At the CBRI, our innovation efforts are focused on improving patient care.